-Rampage was a UK-only magazine for the teen market published by Panini Comics from late 2004 to early 2007.
+Rampage was a UK-only magazine for the teen market published by Panini Magazines from late 2004 to early 2007.

 Each three-weekly issue featured a couple of short out-of-continuity stories with Marvel comic characters.
 The rest of the issue was filled-out with puzzles, posters and "fact" files, along with a solid helping of comp-ad-titions and promo-mercials for Marvel products, along with Star Wars and other non-Marvel movies and games.